-This backpacking travel guide to Laos will cover some of the many exciting places and things to do in the country, along with discussing transport and accommodation options, suggested budget, and safety and money-saving tips.
-So, get on a bus, rub shoulders with locals, gorge on delicious street food, and explore the unknown.
+This backpacking travel guide to Laos will cover many exciting places and things to do in the country, along with discussing transport and accommodation options, suggested budget, and safety and money-saving tips.
+If you’re a Laos Digital Nomad, get on a bus, rub shoulders with locals, gorge on delicious street food, and explore the unknown.

 Lao